 Mark H. Lawrence, formerly Principal Trombone of the San Francisco Symphony for 34 years, is an active soloist, clinician, chamber musician, and teacher.
 He has performed at the International Brass Conference and the International Trombone Conference, and been a frequent recitalist in this country and abroad.
 While Principal Trombone, he was soloist with the San Francisco Symphony on several occasions and has also been a guest soloist with many other orchestras and concert bands.

-Mr. Lawrence’s discography includes three solo recordings, 16 chamber music recordings with Summit Brass, Empire Brass, the Center City Brass Quintet, “Four of a Kind”, and Bay Brass, and more than 30 recordings with the San Francisco Symphony.
+Mr. Lawrence’s discography includes three solo recordings, 16 chamber music recordings with Summit Brass, Empire Brass, the Center City Brass Quintet, “Four of a Kind”, and Bay Brass, and more than 30 recordings with the San Francisco Symphony, including their Grammy winning performances of Mahler Symphony nos.
+3 and 7.
 In addition, he is co-owner of Marco-Paulo publishing, specializing in music for the trombone.

 Mr. Lawrence served on the Music Academy faculty in 1993 and 1996, and has been a faculty member since 2003.